 Hotel Review: Intercontinental Fiji

-If you are lucky enough to be planning a holiday to Fiji make sure you check out the Intercontinental Fiji resort and spa.
-Not only is it 5 star luxury, it is also home to the Natadola Bay championship Golf Course!
+Not only is it 5-star luxury, it is also home to the Natadola Bay championship Golf Course!
 It has something for everyone, a kid’s club and nanny services for the smaller members of your family, a wedding celebrant and a stunning beach backdrop for special events, and a day spa for pampering all members of your group.

 The bathroom had no natural light due to the room layout, however, the soft lighting near the mirrors make up for that.
-The bathroom is divided in two, with a toilet on one sides and the rain shower on the other.
-The bathroom amenities have a tropical feel with coconut extracts, and are replenished daily (from those who like to souvenir”) but oddly for a 5 star hotel, there was no turndown service during my 2 night stay.
+The bathroom is divided in two, with a toilet on one side and the rain shower on the other.
+The bathroom amenities have a tropical feel with coconut extract, and are replenished daily …but oddly for a 5 star hotel, there was no turndown service during my 2-night stay.